How to open up to someone about your mental health

 Think about what you want to say

 Take some time to think about what you want to tell them.
 Writing down your thoughts can help you to make sense of them and to prepare for the conversation.
 You can bring these notes with you, or hand them over to the other person to read before you start to discuss what’s been happening.
 If you feel overwhelmed, you don’t have to go through it all at once.
-Just sharing some of what you’ve been feeling is a great first step, and you can continue to talk over the next few days or weeks as you open up more.
+Just sharing some of what you’ve been feeling is a great first step, and you can continue to talk about things over the next few days or weeks as you open up more.

 Choose the right person